hwisoo/js-better-doctor-api/README.md

     - Example Input : Seattle, "Cardiologist"
     - Example Output : ["John Doe MD, Jane Doe MD, ..."]
   * When user clicks on the doctor name, the program makes another API call and returns the relevant details for the selected doctor.
-    - Example Output : "Name: John Doe, Phone: 1112223333, Address: 123 2nd St. Seattle WA, Bio: Dr. John Doe, MD is one of the top ranked doctors in the United States.
+    - Example Output : "Name: John Doe, Phone: 1112223333, Address: 123 2nd St. Seattle WA, Accepts new patients: true, Bio: Dr. John Doe, MD is one of the top ranked doctors in the United States.
 He specializes in cardiovascular diesase and ...."

 ## Setup/Installation Requirements